Skip to main content

 4

-This pattern makes timeouts non-disruptive (the worker can wait), avoids tying up frontend servers, and lets you deduplicate requests by job id.
+This pattern makes client timeouts non-disruptive, avoids tying up frontend servers, and gives workflow platforms a stable polling/callback contract.
 Stealth Agent can return 402 Payment Required if the account has no prepaid balance and pay-as-you-go is not enabled.
 To give a better user experience, call GET /api/stealthify/balance before queuing a long run:

 python